TitaniumCoder477/watchy-enhancements/README.md

 ## What is the project?

-This is really a collection of enhancements.
-It is a fork of my Ultrasonic Emitter Watchy repo since I need that feature as well.
+This is really a collection of enhancements more than a project per say.
+It is also a fork of my Ultrasonic Emitter Watchy repo since I need that feature too.

 For the Ultrasonic Emitter README file as of 6/14/2024 see README-ULTRASONIC-EMITTER.md For the Watchy README file as of 5/26/2024 see README-WATCHY.md